 Additionally, as part of the service, JetBlue has also teamed up with Amazon.
 Through Fly-Fi, Amazon Prime members can access the Amazon Video app on their device and stream movies & TV shows as they normally would on the ground.
 However, it is worth noting that internet connectivity is currently available only in the contiguous United States.
 For flights originating outside of the contiguous U.S., Fly-Fi connectivity will be available once the aircraft returns to the coverage area.

 Props to JetBlue on their incredible new internet service, Fly-Fi.
-I sincerely hope this starts to put pressure on other domestic carriers to improve their in flight, internet offerings.
-If you have every used Gogo to connect to the internet during a flight, you know the struggle, not to mention the cost.
+I sincerely hope this starts to put pressure on other domestic carriers to improve their in-flight, internet offerings.
+If you have ever used Gogo to connect to the internet during a flight, you know the struggle, not to mention the cost.
 Hopefully, this is the beginning of an industry-wide trend we see in 2017.